 Parents, you already know childhood is messy.
-Your little one gets bathed regularly, but without a regular washing schedule, toys that sparkled right out of the box can begin to lose their shine.
-Worse yet, they can also become a breeding ground for bacteria and mold, exposing your child to germs that should be avoided.
+Your little one gets bathed regularly, but without a regular washing schedule, toys that sparkled right out of the box can soon begin to lose their shine.
+Worse yet, they can also become a breeding ground for bacteria and mold, exposing your child to germs best avoided.

 In this article: